VSarmiento/CPSC-254-Spring-Demo-VS/README.md

 # CPSC-254-Spring-Demo-VS
-This will be the third commit to the Github demo repository
+This is the change for test branch.
+(Iteration 1)